Do Re Mi (Nirvana song): Origin and release

 Originally titled "Dough, Ray and Me" and then "Me and my IV", the song officially released as "Do Re Mi" is one of the last-known Cobain compositions.
 Cobain's widow, Courtney Love, began mentioning the song in interviews shortly after Cobain's death in April 1994, naming it as one of his "three completed, finished" unrecorded songs, along with "Opinion" and "Talk to Me".
 In a 1994 Rolling Stone interview, she told interviewer David Fricke:

 "The third one, I can't sing.
 It's too fucking good.
 Every part of it is really catchy.
 He was calling it 'Dough, Ray and Me.'
 I thought it was a little corny.
 It was the last thing he wrote on our bed.
 The chorus was 'Dough, Ray and me/Dough, Ray and me,' and then it was 'Me and my IV.'
 I had asked him after [Cobain's suicide attempt in Rome, Italy] to freeze his sperm.
 So there's this whole thing about freezing your uterus."

-In 2002, Jim DeRogatis was allowed to listen to the song and other unreleased recordings in Love's living room, and described it as boasting "a beautiful, Beatlesesque melody in the tradition of 'About a Girl'; a standout track from Bleach.
-In addition to an endearingly rough guitar solo, its other outstanding feature is the moaned/whined/chanted repetition of "Dough/Ray/Me, Do/Re/Mi" over and over during a long and climactic finale".
-In addition to the "solo acoustic demo taped in [Cobain's] bedroom" that he heard and described in the article, DeRogatis stated that a four track version, featuring Cobain on drums and vocals, Nirvana second guitarist Pat Smear on guitar, and Hole guitarist Eric Erlandson on bass, was also recorded.
+In 2002, Jim DeRogatis was allowed to listen to the song and other unreleased recordings at Love's home; he described the "solo acoustic demo taped in [Cobain's] bedroom" as boasting "a beautiful, Beatlesesque melody in the tradition of 'About a Girl,' the standout track from 'Bleach.'
+In addition to an endearingly rough guitar solo, its other outstanding feature is the moaned/whined/chanted repetition of 'Dough/Ray/Me, Do/Re/Mi' over and over during a long and climactic finale".
+DeRogatis wrote that a four-track version of the song was also in existence, featuring Cobain on drums and vocals, Nirvana second guitarist Pat Smear on guitar, and Hole guitarist Eric Erlandson on bass.

 The solo acoustic demo of the song was released, under the title "Do Re Mi", on the band's rarities box set, With the Lights Out, in November 2004.
 The same version was re-released on the band's compilation album Sliver: The Best of the Box in November 2005.

 A medley of previously unreleased demo versions, over 10 minutes long, appears on the deluxe edition of Montage of Heck: The Home Recordings, released in November 2015.

 To date, no version of the song featuring the re-written "Me and my IV" lyrics has been released.